DESTINATIONS · CALABRIA

 Discovering the Greek Legacy on the Sentiero dell'Inglese

-Passing through the picturesque terrain of Aspromonte, Sentiero dell'Inglese not only offers spectacular views and contact with nature but also transports tourists back in time, enabling them to discover the rich Greek history present in Calabria.
+Passing through the picturesque terrain of Aspromonte, Sentiero dell'Inglese not only offers spectacular views and contact with nature but also transports tourists back in time, enabling them to discover the rich Greek heritage present in Calabria.
 This trail, also known as the Edward Lear Path, connects the cultural hearts of the region – Bova and Amendolea – which are steeped in traditions and history dating back to the times of Magna Graecia.
-This route, measuring approximately 110 kilometres in total, constitutes one of the most significant hiking corridors in southern Italy.

 Greek Roots of Magna Graecia